 Pucón, Chile, is a great place to visit if you’re looking for an adventure.
 There is a wide variety of outdoor activities, and the town is charming.
 If you’re looking for a place to stay in Pucón, here are a few recommendations:

 If you’re looking for a luxurious stay, the Cabañas del Lago Hotel & Spa is a superb option.
 The hotel has its private beach on Lake Villarrica, and plenty of activities keep you busy both on and off the property.

 When searching for a bit more rustic, the Hotel Antumalal is an excellent choice.
 The lodge is in the Andes Mountains and offers stunning views of the surrounding area.
 There are also plenty of activities to keep you busy, including hiking, horseback riding, and mountain biking.

 The Hostal Buena Tierra is a great choice if you seek a budget-friendly option.
 The hostel is located in the heart of Pucón and offers guests a clean and comfortable place to stay.
 A restaurant is also on-site, so you can grab a bite without venturing far from your room.

 How much does it cost to bungee jump from helicopters?

 So, you’re interested in bungee jumping from a helicopter?
 Well, you’ve come to the right place.
 In this article, we’ll tell you everything you need to know about the costs associated with this incredible adventure.

-On average, it will cost between $700 and $1,200 per person to jump from a helicopter.
+On average, jumping from a helicopter will cost between $700 and $1,200 per person.
 However, if you want to double up and jump from a crane, bridge, or building, you can expect to pay between $10,000 and $15,000.